idagri/stata-tools/maps/README.md

 ## Take-Home Task

-* Create a chloropleth map of a region of interest to you showing a variable we haven't looked at (can be country or subnational level)
+* Create a new map of a region of interest to you showing a variable we haven't looked at
     * Use a different shapefile (not US states)
     * You can choose any variable to show on the map